danial-barazandeh/art_galary/README.md

 - GetX for state management

-###Screen Shots
+### Screen Shots

 Friendly home page ( further development is planned )
 ![](./screenshots/Home.jpg)

-Page for showing posts
+A page for showing posts
 ![](./screenshots/Post-Page.jpg)

 Profile management
 ![](./screenshots/Profile-Edit.jpg)

-Page for showing users and their art ( further development is planned )
+A page for showing users and their art ( further development is planned )
 ![](./screenshots/user-page.jpg)